 Available at blendeddesigns.com, $19.95

-This new lunchbox from Lands’ End is made from the same materials as their durable backpacks and can be clipped right onto them as well for convenient carrying (Look, Ma, no hands!).
+The EZ wipe lunchbox from Land's End has a widened grab handle, added best-in-class YKK zippers and sturdy mesh pockets for hefty ice packs.
+It's made from the same materials as their durable backpacks and can be clipped right onto them as well for convenient carrying.
 You also won’t have to worry about anything spoiling before lunchtime, as this lunch box is insulated, leak-resistant, and guaranteed to keep ice-packed food cold for five hours.
 All Lands’ End products actually come with a happiness guarantee!
-Monogramming is also available on one of six fun patterns for an additional $6.00.
+Choose from 10 different print combos, and don't forget, monogramming is also available for an additional $8.

 Lunchbag by Eco Lunchbox